HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 currently only available to their proposers (still in the proprietary period).

-Such proprietary observations will still appear in the XRISM summary table, and the files could even be downloaded, but unless we took those data we won't have the key necessary to decrypt the files.
+Such proprietary observations will still appear in the XRISM summary table, and the files could even be downloaded, but unless we took those data, we won't have the key necessary to decrypt the files.

 As such, we are going to use the 'public_date' column to filter out any observations